Applying for Public Assistance

 What if the DSS worker and I disagree about whether I am able to work?

-If you disagree with the DSS worker about if you are able to work, you should explain why to the interviewer.
+If you disagree with the DSS worker about whether you are able to work, you should explain why to the interviewer.
 The DSS worker should then schedule an employment review for you.
 You should go to the employment review and all other appointments until a final decision has been made.
 You may feel you cannot work because of a physical, mental, or emotional problem.
 If you claim one of these reasons you will need to provide proof from your doctor or psychiatrist.
 Your proof will have to say that you are unable to work and the reason why.
 Your doctor may not agree that you are unable to work.
 Your doctor may instead say that you are “limited.”
 This means that you can work under certain conditions.
 If your doctor says you are limited then DSS will still require you to participate in employment-related activities.

-If you are work-limited then your assignment should reflect that.
+If you are work-limited then your employment assignment should reflect that.
 This means that you should not be asked to do things that conflict with what your doctor said you can do.

 What if the DSS worker thinks I will not qualify for assistance?